seinsidler/scott-chain/README.md

 - The carrot in the console needs to show up when a block is found on another terminal
 - automatic node discovery or persistent node discovery
 - network needs to not shut down when one node fails!
+- ensure proof of work check is happening

 Future Plans:
 - Turn the blockchain history into a state (Merkle DAG)